Facial hair in the military: Italy

 1st Paratroopers Carabinieri Regiment "Tuscania", also from Italy.

 In the Italian armed forces, beards or moustaches are allowed if they are well taken care of; without beards, the sideburns should reach the middle of the tragus.
 Stubble is permitted outside of ceremonial occasions.

 Netherlands

+Until 1971, the Royal Netherlands Army had no restrictions on hairdress, as long as that hairdress was short and well maintained.
+Around 1970, young soldiers, part of 1960s counterculture, began getting into trouble with the army for their long hair.
+This 'escalated' with the case of Rinus Wehrmann, who in 1971 was sentenced to one year and nine months of jailtime for disobeying officer commands to change his hairstyle.
+The soldiers union used the case to create a mediahype around the rules resulting in public and political pressure being put on minister of Defense Den Toom who changed the rules on June 16th 1971.

-In the Royal Netherlands Army, officers and soldiers may grow beards only after permission has been obtained.
+Now, officers and soldiers may grow beards only after permission has been obtained.
 Automatic permission is given for certain medical conditions.
 Mustaches may be grown without asking permission.
 Beards are worn at times by the Royal Netherlands Marines and by Royal Netherlands Navy personnel.
 All facial hair in the Netherlands armed forces is subject to instant removal when operational circumstances demand it.
 Recent operations in Afghanistan under the ISAF have seen a trend of growing "tour beards", both for bonding and as a way of advancing contacts with the Afghan population, who regard a full beard as a sign of manhood.
 A beard without a mustache is uncommon in the Netherlands.